 Don’t forget to take a stroll in Melk town

 Although it is undeniably the abbey that is the main tourist magnet, do not forget to take a stroll in Melk town itself.
 The small town at the foot of the monastery is a nice place where you can easily spend an hour and more.
 The old city towers, the Gothic parish church and the countless Burgher houses are among the attractions found in the historic centre.
 The small pedestrian zone between Hauptplatz and Rathausplatz takes you past the oldest parts of Melk.
 At the Town Hall Square, you will find a well from the late 17th century.
 Linzer Strasse has many fine historic buildings.
 There are plenty of eateries and cafés around as well.

 How to get there

 The trip from Vienna central train station by train takes about one hour with a smooth change of trains at St. Pölten.
 When you reach Melk station, take a ten minutes’ walk to the abbey.
-It’s visible on the top of the hill when you leave the train.
+It’s visible at the top of the hill when you leave the train.

 Like it?
 Pin it!